 • Comisiones Obreras (CCOO) ~ Workers’ Commissions •

 The Comisiones Obreras (CC00, or ‘Workers Commissions’) is Spain’s largest trade-union federation, having grown from a handful of small labour organisations organized in Asturias, Catalonia and Madrid in the 1960s to more than a million members nationwide today.
-Since 2008, the CCOO has had more members than either the rival Unión General de Trabajadores (UGT, or ‘General Union of Workers’), the second-largest labour organisation and the historic affiliate of Spain’s Socialist party (PSOE), as well as the smaller, syndicalist Confederación General del Trabajo (CGT, or ‘General Workers’ Union’).
+Since 2008, the CCOO has had more members than either the rival Unión General de Trabajadores (UGT, or ‘General Union of Workers’), the second-largest labour organisation and the historic affiliate of Spain’s Socialist party (PSOE), the smaller Unión Sindical Obrera (USO, ‘Syndicated Worker’s Union’) or the anarcho- syndicalist Confederación General del Trabajo (CGT, ‘General Workers’ Union’).

 The original Comisiones of the 1960s were organized by the Partido Comunista de España (PCE, Communist Party of Spain) as well as Catholic worker’s groups fighting for the betterment of working conditions and against the non-representative “vertical unions” put in place during the dictatorship of Francisco Franco.
 After Franco’s death, the original commissiones merged into a single trade-union organisation in 1976 and along with other labour organisations, including the UGT, called a general strike in 1976 and organised protests across Spain against the interim, pre-democratic government that followed Franco’s death.